emilps/fjelltg/src/pages/product/2020-03-20-ftg-turbo-disc-dryer-1.md

   For the next 2 years Fjell Technology Group has paused their sales, production and comissioning of small and medium sized (< 150 tons per day) onboard fishmeal plants.
-This is due to a strategic desicion to develope and quality assure a new technology platform and processplant design for future deliveries.
+This is due to a strategic desicion to develope and quality assure a new technology platform and process plant design for future deliveries.